laurieskelly/Data-Con-Scrape/README.md

 ## My talk at [Boston Data-Con 2014](http://data-con.org/schedule/), an excellent conference that was put on by the good people of the [Boston Data Community](https://twitter.com/bostondatacomm).

-It was advertised as "A tutorial on python for web scraping, covering BeautifulSoup, and when and how to use Selenium for dynamic pages and comment loading."
-What actually happened was a lively workshop with great questions, interactive bloopers (can't wait to find out if they are posting the video), and very very little Selenium.
+The session was advertised as "A tutorial on python for web scraping, covering BeautifulSoup, and when and how to use Selenium for dynamic pages and comment loading."
+What *actually* happened was a lively workshop with great questions, interactive bloopers (can't wait to find out if they are posting the video), and very very little Selenium.
+Thank you to everyone who stayed to the very end to scrape some data with me.
 Here are the materials and some extras. ~Enjoy

+<blockquote class="twitter-tweet" lang="en"><p>It&#39;s like trespassing and organizing your desk. <a href="https://twitter.com/laurieskelly">@laurieskelly</a> explains joy of web scraping. <a href="https://twitter.com/hashtag/bdc14?src=hash">#bdc14</a> <a href="https://twitter.com/hashtag/python?src=hash">#python</a> Scrape <a href="http://t.co/CRfkv5sGgk">http://t.co/CRfkv5sGgk</a></p>&mdash; Mike Combs (@mike3d0g) <a href="https://twitter.com/mike3d0g/status/511247516202201088">September 14, 2014</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ##Contents: